codemod-com/website/cms/automations/mocha-to-vitest-migrate-configuration.md

   - cms/labels/mocha-to-vitest-migration.md
 tags: automations
 seo:
-  title: Migrate Configuration from Mocha to Vitest | Intuita Automations og:title: Migrate Configuration from Mocha to Vitest | Intuita Automations twitter:title: Migrate Configuration from Mocha to Vitest | Intuita Automations
+  title: Migrate Configuration from Mocha to Vitest | Codemod.com og:title: Migrate Configuration from Mocha to Vitest | Codemod.com twitter:title: Migrate Configuration from Mocha to Vitest | Codemod.com
   description: Run this automation to upgrade configuration files that need to be
     changed after migrating from `mocha` to `vitest`. twitter:card: Run this automation to upgrade configuration files that need to be